 On the 2 Yard Line vs. The End Zone

-A. The Listing agent calls the Buyer’s agent (or texts, or emails) to tell them that it’s a deal.
+A. The Listing agent calls the Buyer’s agent (or texts, or emails) to tell them that the seller accepted the buyer’s offer.

 B. The Listing agent changes the home’s status on MLS from “Active” to “TNAS.”